ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 run_adder_rs_guest()
 ```

-Or, with such a simple component, there's a magic loader from `wasmtime-py` to load the component without generating bindings and run it:
+Or, with such a simple component, there's a magic loader from `wasmtime-py` to load the component without manually generating bindings and run the component:

 ```python
 # in run_guest_adder_rs_magic_loader.py